spiritedmedia/systems/web-servers/spiritedmedia.com/README.md

 EasyEngine makes it easy to handle full page caching via Redis.
 See [EasyEngine 3.3 released with Full-Page Redis Cache support](https://easyengine.io/blog/easyengine-3-3-full-page-redis-cache/)

 - Cache TTL is 4 hours
-- Caching behavior is controlled set through the [Nginx Helper plugin](https://wordpress.org/plugins/nginx-helper/) in the Network Settings: <http://spiritedmedia.com/wp-admin/network/settings.php?page=nginx>
+- Caching behavior is controlled through the [Redis Full Page Cache Purger plugin](https://github.com/spiritedmedia/redis-full-page-cache-purger)
-- Be sure to update the hostname value to `redis.spiritedmedia.com`
+- Be sure to add `define( 'REDIS_CACHE_PURGE_HOST', 'redis.spiritedmedia.com' );` to `wp-config.php`
 - Only requests to PHP pages are cached in Redis
-- Requests with query strings in the URL are not cached
+- Requests with query strings in the URL are cached but some query parameters are ignored.
+See https://github.com/spiritedmedia/spiritedmedia/pull/3086
-- You can see what's cached using the [phpRedisAdmin tool](https://spiritedmedia.com:22222/cache/redis/phpRedisAdmin) (look for the `nginx-cache` key)
 - Check the `X-SRCache-Fetch-Status` header of the response in Dev tools to determine if the page was cached or not (HIT or MISS or BYPASS)

 <img width="678" alt="Look for X-SRCache-Fetch-Status" src="https://cloud.githubusercontent.com/assets/867430/17533469/d8069d7c-5e52-11e6-965e-3b1a68c54788.png">

-# Glossary
-**AMI** - Amazon Machine Image, Amazon's own virtual machine format

-**HVM** - Hardware Virtual Machine provides the ability to run an operating system directly on top of a virtual machine without any modification, as if it were run on the bare-metal hardware.

-**PV** - Paravirtual guests can run on host hardware that does not have explicit support for virtualization, but they cannot take advantage of special hardware extensions such as enhanced networking or GPU processing.